ml-jku/bgnn/README.md

 }
 ````

+There is also a [Blog post](https://ml-jku.github.io/bgnn/) for a quick introduction to the paper.

 ## Preliminary Note

 Please consider, to adjust the base directory names in the individual files according to your own environment (e.g., especially search for the strings `-data/BGNN/` and `-data/BGNNRuns/` and adjust the base directory names).
 Further, it is assumed, that this code repository is at `$HOME/git/bgnn`.
 For analysis scripts, a few further directories in `$HOME` are used, such as `bgnnPlots` or `bgnnInfo`. \